IAMRRI/IAMRRI-NetLogo-Model/README.md

 ### I AM RRI PROJECT: the context
-[I AM RRI project](https://iamrri.eu), it is an Horizon 2020 research project carried out in the context of the EU's _Science with and for Society_ programme (SwafS-12-2017 call), that ha the aim to investigate **Webs of Innovation Value Chains (WIVCs) in Additive Manufacturing (AM)**, to identify openings for Responsible Research & Innovation (RRI).
+[I AM RRI project](https://iamrri.eu), it is an Horizon 2020 research project carried out in the context of the EU’s _Science with and for Society_ programme (SwafS-12-2017 call), that ha the aim to investigate **Webs of Innovation Value Chains (WIVCs) in Additive Manufacturing (AM)**, to identify openings for Responsible Research & Innovation (RRI).

 The project started on 1 May 2018.